 Organic growth opportunities

-Iamgold (IAG) has multiple organic growth opportunities, and it’s pursuing expansion opportunities at existing deposits.
-The company expects initial resource estimates from some of these projects.
+IAMGOLD (IAG) has many organic growth opportunities.
+It’s pursuing expansion opportunities at existing deposits and expects initial resource estimates at Monster Lake, Nelligan, and Eastern Borosi.

-There are many other growth opportunities available to Iamgold.
-Here are the keys to these opportunities:
+There are many other growth opportunities available to the company.
+The key to these opportunities include:

-In the next and final part of this series, we’ll look at IAG’s valuations.
+Continue to the next and final part of this series for a look at IAG’s valuation.